Swatto86/QuickConnect/docs/Chapter_20_Testing_Debugging_and_Performance.md

 ### 20.3.5 QuickConnect Frontend Test Suite

-QuickConnect has a comprehensive frontend testing infrastructure with **321 utility tests** across **9 test files** totaling **6,634 lines of test code**.
+QuickConnect has a comprehensive frontend testing infrastructure with **660 tests** across **9 test files**.
 This ensures reliability and maintainability of all frontend functionality.

 #### Test Configuration (`vitest.config.ts`)